Minefields, Guanaco, and the Magellan Strait – Ushuaia to Punta Arenas by Bus

 The Argentine border post is reached in about three hours; the formalities took only about 20 minutes, very quick for a busload of passengers.

 The Chilean post is reached about 15 to 20 minutes later.
 Here we passed quickly as well, roughly 30 minutes start-to-finish.
 This is where the X-ray machine comes into play; in the customs building you’ll be given the option to eat what you can’t bring in before it’s thrown in a pile.
 Chile issues all visitors a tourist card.
-Keep it in your passport and don’t lose it; you’ll need when you exit the country.
+Keep it in your passport and don’t lose it; you’ll need it when you exit the country.

 *Arrival?
 Most sources I consulted, both animate and inanimate, estimated that the trip would take 11 to 12 hours.
 We arrived in Punta Arenas at 15:35, more than three hours ahead of schedule.

 And finally, a general closing bit of advice.
 The first thing I usually do when I arrive at a bus station is to purchase, whenever possible, my ticket for my next destination.
 In high season, buses on this Patagonian route sell out quickly and you will get stuck.
-In Punta Arenas I had to cut my stay sort due to a sellout on the day I had planned to leave.
+In Punta Arenas I had to cut my stay short due to a sellout on the day I had planned to leave.
 As always, be sure to check schedules in advance of making reservations as all routes are not served daily.